mm-camelcase/k8s-devenv/docs/optional-tooling.md

 ## Zellij

-Zellij allows you to open multiple windows and tabs within a terminal.
-These configurations can be scripted to create dashbord type views (see `resources/zellij/layout.md` for a script that generated these views...)

 Zellij provides the capability to open multiple windows and tabs within a terminal.
 You can script these configurations to create dashboard-like views.
 For an example see [layout.md](/resources/zellij/layout.md)

 ![Zellij Layout](/images/zellij.png)